 It is so hard.

-Although I guess you could probably argue, you know, in the case of some of these women, I think I now that I think about it, that they're not necessarily public figures.
+Although, I guess you could probably argue, you know, in the case of some of these women, I think now that I think about it, that they're not necessarily public figures.

 No, sir.

-Well, you know, it's just that you you report the news and you write down what you're told and you put it out and and you and and make it into make it into news.
+Well, you know, it's just that you report the news and you write down what you're told and you put it out and make it into news.

 You don't take the stuff, turn it around, twist your words around, take three or four words out of this sentence and three or four out of that sentence and slice them together and make the statement.

-All these women that work for Trump and are furious at what has w what was said about them and how they were mischaracterized on purpose, and they all say the same thing.
+I got to tell you, you know, look, I interviewed enough of these women, and I got to tell you, I interviewed Carrie Prajan last night on TV and here yesterday on the radio, Roanne Brewer-Lane, Sonata Adzom, all these women that work for Trump and are furious at what was said about them and how they were mischaracterized on purpose, and they all say the same thing.

 That's pretty powerful.

-And that story now is collapsed of its own weight.
+And that story now has collapsed of its own weight.

-Journalism died in two thousand and seven and eight, and the New York Times has all these lawsuits against them on issues involving gender discrimination and race discrimination, age discrimination, and they're gonna write a twenty page expose on Donald Trump, it's pathetic.
+And the New York Times has all these lawsuits against them on issues involving gender discrimination and race discrimination, age discrimination.

 Anyway, thank you.